-For spin relaxation collisions resulting in a final state with $m_J > 0$ , relaxation may not lead immediately to trap loss.
-In that case, the $g{in}$ deduced from loss may be smaller than the true spin relaxation collision rate constant, which we will call $g{sr}$ .
-Calculations for collisions between He and $L \neq 0$ atoms such as Tm and O yield larger rates for $\Delta m_J = \pm 1, 2$ transitions than for other transitions, creating effective selection rules [11, 28].
+For spin relaxation collisions resulting in a final state with $m_J > 0$, relaxation may not lead immediately to trap loss.
+In that case, the g{in} deduced from loss may be smaller than the true spin relaxation collision rate constant, which we will call q{sr} .
+Calculations for collisions between He and $L \neq 0$ atoms such as Tm and O yield larger rates for $\Delta m_J = \pm 1, 2$ transitions than for other transitions, creating effective selection rules [11, 32].
 Although RE-RE sytems are not theoretically well-understood, if such selection rules held in the case of Er, the $m_J = J = 6$ state would on average require several inelastic collisions to reach an untrapped state, contributing to the nonzero $m_J \neq J$ state population noted above.
-In addition, collisional energy can promote inelastically colliding atoms to higher $m_J$ states and inhibit loss.
-These thermal excitations are suppressed for $q{I}\mu{B}B \gg kT$ , however this condition fails near the trap center where B = 0.
-Considering both these effects, the observed stability of the spectrum suggests that the $m{J}$ state distribution achieves a slowly-varying balance between loss and excitation.
-We confirmed this model with simulations of inelastic decay, including thermal excitations and exploring a range of initial $m_J$ state distributions and selection rules.
-The simulations suggest a ratio $g{sr}/g{in}$ of 2.0 $^{+1.0}{-0.5}$
+In addition, collisional energy can promote inelastically colliding atoms to higher m_J states and inhibit loss.
+These thermal excitations are suppressed for $q_J \mu_B B \gg kT$, however this condition fails near the trap center where B=0.
+Considering both these effects, the observed stability of the spectrum suggests that the m_J state distribution achieves a slowly-varying balance between loss and excitation.
+We confirmed this model with simulations of inelastic decay, including thermal excitations and exploring a range of initial m_J state distributions and selection rules.
+The simulations suggest a ratio g{sr}/g{in} of $2.0 \, ^{+1.0}{-0.5}$.

 Currently there exist no theoretical predictions for RE-RE spin relaxation rates due to the complexity of RE electronic structure; however, one reasonable hypothesis to explain rapid spin relaxation of Er and Tm is that it is induced by electrostatic anisotropy, as is observed in anisotropic outer-shell systems.
-Experiments with metastable ${}^{3}P{2}$ states of Ca and Yb have measured inelastic collision rate constants greater than $10^{-11} \text{ cm}^3 \text{ s}^{-1}$ [29, 30], nearly as large as the Ca\-Ca\ and Yb\-Yb\ elastic rate constants.
-These inelastic rates are similar to those we observe here for Er and Tm atom-atom collisions, suggestive of a complete lack of suppression of electrostatic anisotropy-driven spin relaxation and in contrast to the dramatic suppression of $> 10^4$ observed for collisions with He.
-In the RE-He case, the Born-Oppenheimer potentials corresponding to different projections of the electronic angular momentum onto the internuclear axis are nearly degenerate [10], which leads to a low probability for reorientation of the magnetic moment.
-The RE-RE interaction potentials are much deeper than those of the RE-He system [31, 32], and so it is possible that electrostatic anisotropy has a similarly stronger effect.
+Experiments with metastable ${}^{3}P{2}$ states of Ca and Yb have measured inelastic collision rate constants greater than 10-11 cm3 s-1 [15, 33], nearly as large as the Ca-Ca and Yb-Yb elastic rate constants.
+These inelastic rates are similar to those we observe here for Er and Tm atomatom collisions, suggestive of a complete lack of suppression of electrostatic anisotropy-driven spin relaxation and in contrast to the dramatic suppression of $> 10^4$ observed for collisions with He.
+It is possible that the unshielded long-range anisotropy of the small RE electrostatic quadrupole moment is sufficient to cause rapid loss, although multichannel-scattering calculations (such as those in [17]) are needed to prove this.
+Alternatively, the observed RE-RE spin relaxation may be an entirely short-range phenomenon which is unshielded in the RE-RE system due to a much stronger interaction potential than in the RE-He system.
+In this case, the neardegeneracy of the Born-Oppenheimer potentials corresponding to different projections of the electronic angular momentum onto the internuclear axis could be lifted, causing high inelasticity.